Crystal Palace, London

 The Story Behind It

 The fire broke out on the evening of 30 November 1936, in a room at the south end of the building.
 Within minutes it had spread to the central transept.
 By the time fire brigades arrived from across London, the structure was beyond saving.
-The iron and glass building, which many had assumed was fireproof, burned with extraordinary ferocity, the wooden floors and fittings acting as kindling throughout the vast interior.
+Although built from mostly iron and glass, it burned down because the timber flooring and wooden fittings caught fire.

-The glow was visible from eight counties.
+The glow of the fire was visible from eight counties.
 An estimated 100,000 people gathered on surrounding hills to watch.
 No lives were lost.

-Winston Churchill, watching the flames from a distance, said: “This is the end of an age.”
+Winston Churchill, watching the flames from a distance, is believed to have said: “This is the end of an age.”